 The difference between why mean life expectancy is OK and mean income isn’t OK for measuring welfare (utility) is that a mean assumes constant marginal utility.
 It is more reasonable to assume that each year of life gives about the same amount of utility than to assume that every dollar of income gives exactly the same amount of utility.
 That is the philosophical reason why I use standard (mean) life expectancy for calculating MELI rather than median life expectancy.
 The other reason is practical.
 As I discovered at the IARIW conference in Korea, it is hard enough to get economists interested in using median income and it would be a harder sell to get them to also switch to median life expectancy.
 Fortunately, the ordinary way of calculating life expectancy is just fine as a measure of wellbeing even though it isn’t as good for estimating how long you have left to live.

 Of course there is only a three year gap between the two measures today, so there isn’t a large difference, but in the late 19th century, the gap was ten years because child mortality was much bigger.
 And median life expectancy is better for retirement planning.
 People tend to underestimate their lifespans (especially women) and this may be part of why people do not save enough money for retirement.
 This is understandable when mean life expectancy underestimates life expectancy for most people and it is THE ubiquitous measure of lifespan.
-Even the Social Security Administration uses the wrong measure for its retirement planning longevity calculator and if anything, longevity has tended to increase over time (until the last three years in the USA), so the period life expectancy has consistently underestimated actual cohort life expectancy for almost two centuries.
+Even the Social Security Administration uses the wrong measure for its retirement planning longevity calculator and if anything, longevity has tended to increase over time (until the crisis of the last three years in the USA), so the period life expectancy has consistently underestimated actual cohort life expectancy for almost two centuries.
 And if you really want to predict your individual life expectancy, you can get a much better prediction by including risk factors.
 People who earn more than the median income live a lot longer than poorer people in the US.
 Other strong predictors include more education, being female, and health and family histories.
 Life insurance corporations have spent a lot of money on proprietary models that predict how long you will live, but unfortunately most of their research is secret.

 *For the wonkish, Nick Ergodos further explains his theory in a published paper that makes a more limited claim about the virtues of the median.
 It focuses on expected value and argues that the median probability of a gain (or loss) should be used (and is used my most people) for deciding whether or not to make a series of bets rather than the probability-weighted mean (which is the expected value).
 It is an intriguing theory, but I don’t think it is completely specified for the domain where it works versus where it doesn’t.